 return response

-The header approach is preferred because it's language-agnostic and requires no modification to existing feature code — just change the base URL and add headers.
+The header approach is preferred because it's language-agnostic.
+It requires no changes to your existing feature code — just update the base URL and add three headers.

 Part 2: The Metadata Fields That Matter